 - Increasing girls’ access, demand, and retention in secondary education through non-financially-based approaches or incentives

-The Foundation works on girls’ secondary education in four countries: India, Nigeria, Uganda, and Eastern DRC where funding complements other MacArthur investments in the areas of maternal health, human rights, and conservation.
+The Foundation works on girls’ secondary education in four countries: India, Nigeria, and Uganda, where funding complements other MacArthur investments in the areas of maternal health, human rights, and conservation.
 The Foundation also partners with others at the international level through the Partnership to Strengthen Innovation and Practice in Secondary Education .

-Evidence collection occurs throughout each of the three discrete intervention phases and each successive phase builds off of the learnings of earlier phases:
+Evidence collection occurs throughout each phase of a project’s development.
+The following successive project phases build upon the learnings of earlier phases:

 - Pilot Phase: Evaluations that allow organizations to improve their model, refine their theory of change, and reflect on what is and is not working.